TELA Bio, Inc. (NASDAQ:TELA) Insider Ew Healthcare Partners Fund 2, Purchases 5,000 Shares of Stock

-TELA Bio, Inc. (NASDAQ:TELA – Get Rating) insider Ew Healthcare Partners Fund 2, bought 5,000 shares of the company’s stock in a transaction that occurred on Friday, April 29th.
-The shares were bought at an average price of $9.17 per share, with a total value of $45,850.00.
-Following the completion of the acquisition, the insider now directly owns 3,355,709 shares in the company, valued at $30,771,851.53.
-The acquisition was disclosed in a legal filing with the SEC, which is available through this link.
+TELA Bio, Inc. (NASDAQ:TELA – Get Rating) insider Ew Healthcare Partners Fund 2, acquired 5,000 shares of the company’s stock in a transaction dated Monday, May 2nd.
+The stock was bought at an average cost of $9.32 per share, for a total transaction of $46,600.00.
+Following the completion of the transaction, the insider now directly owns 3,360,709 shares of the company’s stock, valued at $31,321,807.88.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.

 Ew Healthcare Partners Fund 2, also recently made the following trade(s):

-TELA has been the subject of several research reports.
-JMP Securities reissued a “buy” rating and issued a $22.00 target price on shares of TELA Bio in a research report on Tuesday, March 22nd.
-Zacks Investment Research raised TELA Bio from a “sell” rating to a “hold” rating in a research report on Tuesday, April 12th.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+BlackRock Inc. boosted its stake in shares of TELA Bio by 4.1% in the 4th quarter.
+BlackRock Inc. now owns 22,392 shares of the company’s stock valued at $287,000 after purchasing an additional 886 shares in the last quarter.
+Susquehanna International Group LLP acquired a new stake in shares of TELA Bio in the 4th quarter valued at approximately $254,000.
+Opaleye Management Inc. boosted its stake in shares of TELA Bio by 1.5% in the 4th quarter.
+Opaleye Management Inc. now owns 449,867 shares of the company’s stock valued at $5,758,000 after purchasing an additional 6,668 shares in the last quarter.
+Essex Woodlands Management Inc. boosted its stake in shares of TELA Bio by 3.9% in the 4th quarter.
+Essex Woodlands Management Inc. now owns 1,906,228 shares of the company’s stock valued at $24,400,000 after purchasing an additional 72,239 shares in the last quarter.
+Finally, Pentwater Capital Management LP boosted its stake in shares of TELA Bio by 0.3% in the 4th quarter.
+Pentwater Capital Management LP now owns 312,238 shares of the company’s stock valued at $3,997,000 after purchasing an additional 1,022 shares in the last quarter.

-Institutional investors have recently bought and sold shares of the business.
-Morgan Stanley increased its holdings in shares of TELA Bio by 3,256.9% in the 2nd quarter.
-Morgan Stanley now owns 6,781 shares of the company’s stock worth $109,000 after purchasing an additional 6,579 shares in the last quarter.
-Bank of America Corp DE increased its holdings in shares of TELA Bio by 16.6% in the 2nd quarter.
-Bank of America Corp DE now owns 7,682 shares of the company’s stock worth $124,000 after purchasing an additional 1,093 shares in the last quarter.
-Susquehanna International Group LLP bought a new stake in shares of TELA Bio in the 4th quarter worth $254,000.
-BlackRock Inc. increased its holdings in shares of TELA Bio by 4.1% in the 4th quarter.
-BlackRock Inc. now owns 22,392 shares of the company’s stock worth $287,000 after purchasing an additional 886 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its holdings in shares of TELA Bio by 1.3% in the 3rd quarter.
-Geode Capital Management LLC now owns 64,923 shares of the company’s stock worth $886,000 after purchasing an additional 824 shares in the last quarter.
-87.74% of the stock is owned by institutional investors and hedge funds.
+A number of research firms recently commented on TELA.
+JMP Securities reaffirmed a “buy” rating and set a $22.00 price target on shares of TELA Bio in a research report on Tuesday, March 22nd.
+Zacks Investment Research upgraded shares of TELA Bio from a “sell” rating to a “hold” rating in a research note on Tuesday, April 12th.

 TELA Bio, Inc, a commercial-stage medical technology company, focuses on providing soft-tissue reconstruction solutions that optimize clinical outcomes by prioritizing the preservation and restoration of the patient's anatomy.
 It provides a portfolio of OviTex Reinforced Tissue Matrix (OviTex) products for hernia repair and abdominal wall reconstruction; and OviTex PRS Reinforced Tissue Matrix products to address the unmet needs in plastic and reconstructive surgery, as well as OviTex for Laparoscopic and Robotic Procedures, a sterile reinforced tissue matrix derived from ovine rumen with polypropylene fiber intended to be used in laparoscopic and robotic-assisted hernia surgical repairs.